brittonlaroche/realm-IOT/README.md

 |-------------------------|
 |<img src="./img/DHT11Wiring.png">|

-We are not going to use the bread board.
-Instead we will wire the DHT11 sensor directly to the Raspbery Pi GPIO board using the female to female conector wires we took from the ELEGOO UNO Project Super Starter Kit as seen below:
+We are not going to use the breadboard.
+Instead we will wire the DHT11 sensor directly to the Raspberry Pi GPIO board using the female to female connector wires we took from the ELEGOO UNO Project Super Starter Kit as seen below:

 |Pi with Cana Kit Open | Pi with Cana Kit Closed|
 |----------------------|------------------------|
 |<a href="./img/PIKitOpenLarge.jpg" target="large"><img src="./img/PIKitOpen.jpg"></a>|<img src="./img/PIKitLid.jpg">|

-The exact wiring for my particluar set up allowed me to include the Cana kit fan.
+The exact wiring for my particular set up allowed me to include the Cana kit fan.
 My wiring is as follows:
 |DHT11 Pin| Wire Color|Raspberry Pi GPIO Pin| Pin Number|
 |---------|---------|---------|---------|
 |[Left] Data Pin| Orange| GPIO4 | (7)|